appelstroop/formstate/readme.md

-# formstate
+# Vue Formstate

-formstate is a small vue3 library that makes it easy to handle your form state and perform validations.
+Formstate is a small vue3 library that makes it easy to handle your form state and perform validations.
 It features:

 - A small footprint (2.7kb gzip)
 - No tight coupling with inputs, you have all the liberty to build your own inputs